What is Wound Debridement?

-Debridement is the process of removing dead tissue from wounds.
+Wound debridement is the process of removing dead tissue from wounds.
 The dead tissue may be black, gray, yellow, tan, or white.
 Foreign material may also be on the wound.
 It may need to be removed.
 Your wound care doctor will let you know if dead tissue needs to be removed from your wound.
-He will talk to you about the procedure before he begins.
+Your physician or healthcare provider will talk to you about the procedure before he begins.
 He will talk to you about the different ways to remove the dead tissue.
 He will talk to you about the benefits of removing the dead tissue.
 He will also talk to you about the risks.

 Why Does My Wound Have to be Debrided?

 - Wounds can heal faster if dead tissue is removed.
 Dead tissue can trap bacteria.
 Bacteria may lead to wound infections.
 Bacteria can cause odor.

 - Wounds that have dead tissue take longer to heal.
 New tissue cannot grow.

 - Dead tissue can hide pockets of pus.
 Pockets of pus can develop into an infection.